Key Takeaways

 • Contribution limit dependent on annual earnings

-Annual contribution limit: 25% of business earnings up to $69,000
+• Annual Contribution Limit: 25% of business earnings up to $69,000

-Cash Balance Defined Benefit Plan
+Cash Balance Defined Benefit Plans

 A cash balance pension plan is an opportunity for large employers or certain self-employed individuals to catch up on retirement savings.
 Participants can contribute a defined percentage of their annual earnings, along with interest.
 Additionally, contribution limits tend to increase with age.
 However, these plans can be complex to set up due to administrative and actuarial requirements that dictate the contribution and reporting.

-Benefits
+• Benefits

 • Increased contribution limits with age